 And Crash, an adaptation of the book by J.G.
 Ballard, who also wrote the book The Atrocity Exhibition, from which Crash was originally a short story.
 (The Creatures “Miss the Girl”, and The Normal’s “Warm Leatherette” both take inspiration from Crash).

-Also worth reading is Dostoevsky’s Notes from the Underground, Hermann Hesse’s Steppenwolf, and more works from Nietzsche and Jean-Paul Sartre.
-Also lastly as far as books are concerned, let us not forget the novel from which the name Joy Division is taken from, The House of Dolls, by Ka-Tsetnik 135633 (yes, that’s the guy’s real pen name).
+Also worth reading are Dostoevsky’s Notes from the Underground, Hermann Hesse’s Steppenwolf, and more works from Nietzsche and Jean-Paul Sartre.
+Also lastly as far as books are concerned, let us not forget the novel from which the name Joy Division is taken, The House of Dolls, by Ka-Tsetnik 135633 (yes, that’s the guy’s real pen name).

 Me, I think I will listen to Louie Louie…